ligolang/ligo/gitlab-pages/docs/data-types/big_maps.md

 </Syntax>

-## Updating
+## Updating elements

-Previous sections show how to add and remove a binding from a given big map.
-The function `Big_map.update` can do both depending whether some value is given for the new binding or not: in the former case, a new binding is added (and replaces any previous binding with the same key); in the latter case, any binding with the same key is removed and a new big map is returned.
+Previous sections show how to add and remove an element from a big-map.
+The function `Big_map.update` can do both depending whether some value is given for the new binding or not.

+To update a big-map in this way, pass the key and an option with the value.
+If the option is `Some(value)`, the function adds the element, replacing any element with the given key.
+If the option is `None()`, the function removes the element with the given key if it exists.
+In either case, the function returns a new big-map, as in these examples:

 <Syntax syntax="cameligo">